PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 - **[Notification banners](/apps/notification-bar)** to tell users about important messages.
 - **[Raining pineapples](/apps/pineapple-mode)**, just in case.

 PostHog is also open source, meaning [users can easily create their own apps](/tutorials/build-your-own-posthog-app).
-It’s so easy to create your own apps in PostHog in fact that some of the apps we already offer have been developed by non-engineers!
+In fact, it’s so easy to create your own apps in PostHog that some of the apps we already offer have been developed by non-engineers!

-Both PostHog and FullStory offer integrations with over 50 different platforms, so rather than comparing each and every one, we’ve listed some of the most popular apps below.
+Below are some of the most popular apps and integrations for FullStory and PostHog:

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">